neorv32 logo

 On the other hand, VUnit and Verification Components are used for verifying the functionality of the various peripherals from a hardware point of view.

-When using AMD Vivado (ISIM for simulation) make sure to turn of "incremental compilation" (Project SettingSimulationAdvanced → _Enable incremental compilation).
-This will slow down simulation relaunch but will ensure that all application images (*_image.vhd) are reanalyzed when recompiling the NEORV32 application or bootloader
+When using AMD Vivado (ISIM for simulation) make sure to TURN OFF "incremental compilation" (Project SettingSimulationAdvanced → _Enable incremental compilation).
+This will slow down simulation relaunch but will ensure that all application images (*_image.vhd) are reanalyzed when recompiling the NEORV32 application or bootloader.

 13.1.
 Testbench

-A plain-VHDL (no third-party libraries) testbench (sim/simple/neorv32_tb.simple.vhd) can be used for simulating and testing the processor.
-This testbench features a 100MHz clock and enables all optional peripheral and CPU extensions except for the E.
+A plain-VHDL (no third-party libraries) testbench (sim/neorv32_tb.vhd) can be used for simulating and testing the processor.
+This testbench features a 100MHz clock and enables all optional peripheral and CPU extensions.

 True Random Number Generator